Healing with Energy

 How is this possible?
 How can a single therapy help so many diverse conditions?
 This simply doesn't fit our traditional medical paradigm.
 The answer to the question "How can the Chi Machine help so many different conditions?" is as follows:

-The Chi Machine empowers the body to heal virtually whatever pathology is afflicting it.
+The Chi Machine empowers the body to heal offering a type of healing with energy and virtually whatever pathology is afflicting it.
 The human body was designed and built by God in heaven -- the greatest architect and creator of all.
 The good lord also built into our human anatomy an energy source which is called different names by various cultures.
 The Asian culture calls it Qi or Chi.
 The East Indian culture labels it Prana.
 In Jewish terminology, the term is one that is very similar to the word chi; that word is Chai.
 No matter the name used, they all refer to the same phenomenon.

 This Chi energy exists in every human being as a dormant, latent or potential energy source.
 Often this energy is present flowing at a very low level, but it is possible to manifest or activate this energy.
 When this is done - two things happen: